Daisy logo

 NORMAL

-The brand provides a robust 80-hour training curriculum designed to prepare two designated staff members for launch.
-The program includes on-site launch assistance focused on operational readiness; franchisees are responsible for travel and living expenses and for any additional fees associated with on-site support.
+Daisy provides a robust 80-hour training curriculum designed to prepare two managerial staff members for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 How Much Does It Cost to Open a Daisy Franchise?